systematic-uol/systematic-uol.github.io/docs/health-intelligence/index.md

 ![Commons structure](../assets/commons-structure-health-intelligence.png){ width=700 }

-<br> This section contains resources about using health and civic data to investigate MLTC systems.
+<br> This section contains resources about using health data to investigate MLTC systems.